Overview

 Toolio provides multiple options for forecasting returns.
 Below are the options:

-Return Rate: This projects returns as a percentage of sales, based on the return rate data coming in from your merchandise plan.
+• Return Rate: When Merchandise Plan is selected, this projects returns as a percentage of sales, based on the return rate data coming in from your merchandise plan.
+When Sales History is selected, this uses the return rates from the history you selected.

 Forecasting Algorithms